top of page

 Use these skills to get through a situation without making them worse:

-So, the first thing about acquiring the ability to tolerate distress is to realize that pain and suffering is part of life and can’t be avoided or removed.
-And learning to detach from the situation and not judge yourself and others for their reactions helps move you through the immediate crisis.
+The initial step in developing the ability to tolerate distress is understanding that pain and suffering are inherent aspects of life and cannot be avoided or eliminated.
+Learning to distance yourself from the situation and refraining from judging yourself and others for their reactions aids in navigating through the immediate crisis.

 STOP Skill